 The VCCCD Police Department provides written literature on domestic violence, sexual assault, and stalking.
-Brochures regarding domestic violence, sexual assault, stalking, and the Victims' Bill of Rights (i.e. Marsy's Card) are also available at the VCCCD Police Stations located on each campus.
+Brochures regarding domestic violence, sexual assault, stalking, and the Rights of Crime Victims are also available at the VCCCD Police Departments located on campus.

 Anonymous help and mental health counseling can be obtained through the Student Health Centers as well.
-The Student Health Centers offer videos relating to the understanding and identification of "date rape" and abusive relationships.
+The Student Health Centers offer videos relating to the understanding and identification of "Date Rape/Abusive Relationships."